serverless/blog/posts/2018-01-11-serverless-application-for-long-running-process-fargate-lambda.md

 This is where Fargate comes in.

 **TL;DR** A Docker container does the processing -> The container extracts the thumbnail and uploads the image to an S3 bucket -> The container is managed by AWS Fargate.
-All functionallity is triggered from AWS Lambda functions and contained within a serverless application written with the [Serverless Framework](https://serverless.com/framework/).
+All functionality is triggered from AWS Lambda functions and contained within a serverless application written with the [Serverless Framework](https://serverless.com/framework/).

 Excited?
 Me too!
 Read on. 💥